Centre for Regenerative Medicine

 The Centre for Regenerative Medicine (CRM) is a stem cell research centre at the University of Edinburgh in Scotland, dedicated to the study and development of new regenerative treatments for human diseases.
 The centre forms part of the university's Institute for Regeneration and Repair and is part of the BioQuarter cluster at Little France.

 History

 The University of Edinburgh's history in stem cell research dates back to the early 1990s.
 Under the leadership of Austin Smith, the university's Centre for Genome Research became the first Institute of Stem Cell Research (ISCR) in the UK.
 The CRM was formed in 2008 as a merger of ISCR scientists with scientists from the University's College of Medicine and Veterinary Medicine, an initiative directed by Ian Wilmut.
 From 2008 to 2020, the centre had MRC status.
 Charles ffrench-Constant became the 2nd Director of CRM in 2010; he was succeeded by Stuart Forbes in 2015.
+In 2024, Anna Williams and Tilo Kunath were appointed co-directors of the centre.

 As of 2016, the CRM had attracted £55 million in research funding.